attackingzcash/attackingzcash.github.io/anonset/index.md

   * Why doesn't Zcash provide these stats in real-time?

 The author proposes they realize it would be too depressing to see how small their anonset is, after four years.
 This is why Josh Swihart lies with statistics and tells investors whatever they want to hear.

   * Is Josh Swihart commiting financial fraud by knowingly misrepresenting ZEC mainnet statistics?

-The author believes Swihart is mostly ignorant of how the internals work but also is dancing on the line of outright fraudulent numbers about Zcash mainnet.
-This report hopes to clarify these misunderstandings.
+The author believes Electric Coin Company is purposefully misrepresenting numbers, grossly inept, or both.

+# Conclusions

+Zcash investors are being grossly lied to, with cooked statistics that border on outright lies, as well as lies of omission about how the surveillance tech of ChainAnalysis and Ciphertrace actually work.

+Electric Coin Company is part of the Military-Industrial-Surveillance complex, which involves all blockchain analysis companies and the Law Enforcement/Government entities which pay them like an IT department.
+These include but are not limited to:

+  * FBI
+  * CIA
+  * ATF
+  * DEA
+  * IRS
+  * US Secret Service
+  * US Federal Marshalls
+  * Department Of Homeland Security (includes ICE)
+  * Interpol
+  * Europol
+  * State police
+  * Local police